The Third Annual Lotus Leadership Awards Luncheon

 The 3rd Annual Lotus Leadership Awards Luncheon

 The Lotus Leadership Awards recognize outstanding individuals and organizations that have made major contributions to the well-being of women and their communities in Asia.
-At the 3rd luncheon, the Foundation will highlight its groundbreaking, multifaceted work to end human trafficking in Asia—one of the foremost human rights abuses in the region today.
+At the 3rd luncheon, the Foundation highlighted its groundbreaking, multifaceted work to end human trafficking in Asia—one of the foremost human rights abuses in the region today.
 The Women's Empowerment Program has been actively implementing projects to stop trafficking and protect women and girls in Asia since 1995.

 Special Thanks to Our Corporate Sponsors